Unitouch Studio

 Development and maintenance

-I had to take on the task of developing and maintaining Unitouch Studio.
+After some time, I had to take on the task of developing and maintaining Unitouch Studio.
 I learned web development tools and languages such as TypeScript and Svelte, as well as Rust for backend programming.

 I also became familiar with the application's deployment process and worked more closely with the development team to integrate new functionalities.